 To another of Bennett's friends, he commented: "You find your left hip quite comfortable out in the open here, don't you?
 There's none of that nagging ache you get when you sit indoors?"
 It was all true - although Bennett himself knew nothing about it, nor did it show in his walk.
 Nor did Bennett know that his friend's wife in the big city was expecting a baby, until July announced it, and correctly predicted that it would be a girl.

 Well, these are just anecdotes.
-We don't know the full details, but it is hard to see how the witchdoctor could discover the medical history of a couple of completely strange white visitor.
+We don't know the full details, but it is hard to see how the witchdoctor could discover the medical history of a couple of completely strange white visitors.
 But it starts to become uncanny when another of Mr Bennett's friends was introduced to him.
 "Morena, Bennett," said the little man in his own language, "tell him anything you wish.
 He has no future!"
 Six months later he was dead.

 Cave Bennett was a confirmed believer in July's powers, but he could never persuade his friend to tell him his own fortune.
 No doubt, if you really can see the future, dealing with your friends and relatives is going to be an problem.